cometbft/cometbft/STYLE_GUIDE.md

 ## Version

-* Every repo should have a version/version.go file that mimics the CometBFT Core repo
+* Every repo should have a version/version.go file that mimics the CometBFT repo
 * We read the value of the constant version in our build scripts and hence it has to be a string

 ## Non-Go Code